-Once in, look for the tool that says Software Update.
-If there are important, not-yet-uploaded updates waiting, this icon will probably have a notification alert, too.
-Even if it doesn’t, select Software Update to head in and make sure.
+Step 2: Once in, look for the option that says Software update.
+Again, you may see an indicator that an update is available.
+Even if it doesn’t appear, select Software update to head in and make sure.

-For example, the latest upgrade to Big Sur is limited to Macs that are only several years old.
-If you have a MacBook from before 2015 or an iMac from before 2014, then you won’t be able to download Big Sur.
+For example, the Monterey upgrade was limited to Macs only several years old.
 The same is true for smaller updates as well.
 That's important to remember if you're looking at refurbished Macs or wondering if it's time to upgrade a current Mac.

 - Intel Innovation 2022: 13th-gen chips, slidable displays, and everything else